mapproxy/mapproxy/doc/configuration.rst

 ``cache``
 """""""""

+The following options define how tiles are created and stored.
+Most options can be set individually for each cache as well.

 .. versionadded:: 1.6.0 ``tile_lock_dir``
+.. versionadded:: 1.10.0 ``bulk_meta_tiles``

 .. _meta_size:

 ``meta_size``
-  MapProxy does not make a single request for every tile but will request a large meta-tile that consist of multiple tiles. ``meta_size`` defines how large a meta-tile is.
+  MapProxy does not make a single request for every tile it needs, but it will request a large meta-tile that consist of multiple tiles. ``meta_size`` defines how large a meta-tile is.
 A ``meta_size`` of ``[4, 4]`` will request 16 tiles in one pass.
-With a tile size of 256x256 this will result in 1024x1024 requests to the source WMS.
+With a tile size of 256x256 this will result in 1024x1024 requests to the source.
+Tiled sources are still requested tile by tile, but you can configure MapProxy to load multiple tiles in bulk with `bulk_meta_tiles`.

+.. _bulk_meta_tiles:

+``bulk_meta_tiles``
+  Enables meta-tile handling for caches with tile sources.
+  If set to `true`, MapProxy will request neighboring tiles from the source even if only one tile is requested from the cache. ``meta_size`` defines how many tiles should be requested in one step and ``concurrent_tile_creators`` defines how many requests are made in parallel.
+This option improves the performance for caches that allow to store multiple tiles with one request, like SQLite/MBTiles but not the ``file`` cache.

 ``meta_buffer``
   MapProxy will increase the size of each meta-tile request by this number of